-• Online PKG: there exists a key server that is permanently running and reachable by the users in a secure manner.
+- Online PKG: there exists a key server that is permanently running and reachable by the users in a secure manner.
 The user sends the server the requested attributes, and depending on his profile, the server generates and sends the private key corresponding to these attributes.
-It is a simple solution, yet inapplicable to ad-hoc environments non permanently connected to a network infrastructure.

-- Offline PKG: the key server generates all the private key corresponding to the attributes contained in the user profile.
+It is a simple solution, yet inapplicable to ad-hoc environments non permanently connected to a network infrastructure. - Offline PKG: the key server generates all the private key corresponding to the attributes contained in the user profile.
 These keys are stored into a protected directory in the user's laptop.
 The user will choose among his key collection the appropriate private key corresponding to the expected attributes of the recipient.
-This architecture makes it difficult however to change the system parameters (profiles, attributes, keys ...) or to manage the revocation of keys. - Embedded PKG: the key server is implemented in a tamper-resistant hardware like a smartcard provided by the certification authority.
+This architecture makes it difficult however to change the system parameters (profiles, attributes, keys) or to manage the revocation of keys. - Embedded PKG: the key server is implemented in a tamper-resistant hardware like a smartcard provided by the certification authority.
 This solution represents an ideal compromise between the two precedent solutions for ubiquitous computing applications.
 Using an embedded PKG the user that needs to get a private key does not have to contact in a secure manner a distant PKG.
-In fact in order to protect the sensitive information (private key, certificate ...) during the key exchange, the two involved entities have to setup a secure channel.
+In fact in order to protect the sensitive information (private key, certificate) during the key exchange, the two involved entities have to setup a secure channel.
 The second advantage of using an embedded PKG, is the permanent availability, the user does not have to be permanently connected to a network to reach a distant PKG.
-But the weakness of this solution concerns the Attribute certificate revocation management.
-Because of the off-line status of the PKG, it is not possible to verify if the attribute certificate provided by the key requester is revoked by the CA.